Acupuncture effective on many points

 3 generations of acupuncture research

-1. RCTs/efficacy research
+1. RCTs / Efficacy research

 2. Effectiveness research/pragmatic research

-In pragmatic or effectiveness research, the question is no longer asked about the specific mechanism of action of a treatment, but a setting is created that reflects the practice as truthfully as possible.
-In this type of research, the question is asked: Does my therapy work as well as or better than the conventional treatment currently given for this complaint?
+In pragmatic or effectiveness research, the focus is no longer on the specific mechanism of treatment.
+Instead, the research environment is designed to reflect real-world practice as closely as possible.
+The key question here is: Does my therapy work as well as or better than the conventional treatment currently given for this complaint?

 3. Systematize, refine, and explain